-Support groups can help the affected individual and the family adapt to short stature through peer support, personal example, and social awareness programs.
-Support groups may offer information on employment, education, disability rights, adoption of children of short stature, medical issues, suitable clothing, adaptive devices, and parenting through local meetings, workshops and seminars.
+Support groups can help individuals with hypochondroplasia and their family members adapt to short stature through peer support.
+They can also offer information on employment, education, disability rights, adoption of children of short stature, medical issues, suitable clothing, adaptive devices, and parenting through local meetings, workshops and seminars.
 Please see the contact information for support groups for hypochondroplasia.

 Some children who have proportionate short stature and hypochondroplasia do not increase their growth rate at puberty.
 Others seem to grow normally during puberty.
 However, there is no way of predicting who will undergo a normal growth spurt during puberty.
 Therefore, affected individuals may be monitored during childhood and given GH treatment only if they fail to develop a growth spurt at puberty.
 Severe cases may occasionally need treatment before puberty.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please